Autumn Table

 Hold mode gives additional manual control over this, allowing you to press a button on the keyboard and keep the current scale on screen for the duration of the press.
 By default the hold button is Left Shift, but there is also an option to remap it, and change the behaviour of this button to a toggle (rather than having the requirement for it to be continuously pressed down).

 On the right hand side are options to configure the scale type used.
-As above, the 'auto' option is recommended for use with a scale preset as this will display the major/ minor or diminished scale relevant to the context.
+As above, the 'auto' option is recommended for use with a scale preset as this will display the major or minor scale relevant to the context.
 However you can alternatively specify a different scale type (or subsections such pentatonic or blues) to use.

 The Scale Wheel